 “The college planning process can be very frustrating and confusing, but it doesn’t have to be.
-Class 101 was founded to help families navigate the process,” says Founder and CEO Tom Pabin.
+Class 101 was founded to help families navigate the process,” says Founder Tom Pabin.
 “Our 19-year-old business model is extremely effective as we help students find the perfect school at a tremendous savings.
 We are able to save families an average of $160,000 in merit-based scholarships alone.”

 As word spreads about our success rate, more and more families are signing up for our services, spurring our record growth in 2016.